bhklab/nnUnet_segmentation_model_benchmark/README.md

 <img src="workflow.png" alt="drawing" width="900" />

-##The general workflow for testing robusness of a segmentation model
+## How testing robusness of a segmentation model works
+### generate a benchmarking dataset